jgkamat/alda-mode/README.md

 ## Evil Integration

-Evil integration is automatically applied if you require evil before alda-mode:
+Evil integration is automatically applied if you require evil somewhere in your init as well.

 ```
 (require 'evil)
 (require 'alda-mode)
 ```

-This will make a evil operator called `alda-evil-play-region`.
+This will make a evil operator called `alda-evil-play-region`, defined when you require evil.

 ## Keybindings